 Bean to bar

-The next phase of the tour took us through how to turn the beans into chocolate using classic traditional techniques.
 Everyone was given their own workstation, with jars of ingredients and a heated pestle and mortar.
 There were dried cocoa nibs, cocoa butter and icing sugar – everything you need to create the perfect chocolate bar.
 Well that and a whole lot of hard work.

-First we crushed the cocoa nibs by pounding them in the pestle and mortar.
-In St Lucia’s 30-degree heat it didn’t take a long to build up a sweat.
-And it’s tougher than it looks – even after 15 minutes my cocoa was more gritty than silky smooth.
+First we crushed the cocoa nibs by pounding them into a paste in the pestle and mortar.
+It didn’t take a long to build up a sweat in St Lucia’s 30-degree heat.
+It’s a lot tougher work than you’d imagine – even after 15 minutes of pounding my cocoa mixture was more gritty than silky smooth.
 Next you add cocoa butter and sugar and keep on stirring.

 Finally we poured our melted chocolate into a mould and left the chocolate to set.
 After a quick tasting of course.
 The pure, deep flavour takes a bit of getting used to if you’re used to sugary mass-produced chocolate.
-And my only criticism of the tour is that it would’ve been nice to have more tasting samples to try to see how it’s supposed to taste.
+And my only criticism of the tour is that it would have been nice to have more tasting samples to try to see how it’s supposed to taste.

 Bar to mouth

-Or you can upgrade to lunch at the Rabot restaurant.
-Their cacao-infused menu uses chocolate in every form – from pulp to roasted nibs and their single-estate chocolate.
+Or you can upgrade to dinner, which is a more upscale occasion with a cacao-infused menu using chocolate in every form – from pulp to roasted nibs and their single-estate chocolate.
 And if the chocolate cocktails don’t knock you out, the view of the Pitons will.

 The idea of a chocolate-based main course takes a bit of getting your head around.
 But cocoa has been used as a savoury ingredient for over 3000 years, versus only 500 years as a sweet ingredient.
 My Cacao Super Bowl (a salad made with quinoa and topped with cacao-infused yoghurt) tasted much more spicy and nutty than sweet.